Mortgage Preapproval 2026: How to Get Approved

 Same-Day Pre-Approval: When It’s Possible

-Same-day approval isn’t magic - it’s clarity.
+Same-day approval depends on your financial profile - it's clarity.
 The fewer unknowns, the faster it moves.

 Speed isn't about pressure - it's about protecting your buying power.